ShambhaviBhandari/Break-Through-Tech-Salesforce-1a/README.md

 # 📊 Stock Price Prediction from Financial News

+## Project Notes
+This is what Karla tested on their own and shared their findings to the group.

 ## Project Description
 Our team uses publicly available financial news headlines and historical stock market data to analyze and predict short-term stock price movements.
 Leveraging machine learning techniques such as sentiment analysis, feature engineering, and deep learning models—including pre-trained language models (LLMs) like FinBERT—you will build a pipeline that extracts market signals from news content.
 This will help address the real-world challenge of interpreting financial news for timely investment decisions.